Analytic Quality Glossary

 core definition

-Fachhochschule is a non-university higher education institution, in Germany, Austria (and previously in Liechtenstein), focusing on vocational education.
+Fachhochschule is a higher education institution, in Germany, Austria, Switzerland (and previously in Liechtenstein), focusing on vocational and professional education, notably enginering, technology, art and design, social wervices, and business and management.

 explanatory context